zzhu33/scSplitter/README.md

 ![example_fastq](input_fastq.PNG)

-Note that the input filnames need to follow the folowing convention:
+Note that the input filenames need to follow the folowing convention:
 ```
 <sample_name>_S1_L00<lane_number>_<read_type>_001.fastq.gz`
 ```
 where `<read_type>` is R1, R2, or I1.

 The example reference index is the [human GRCh38](ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Eukaryotes/vertebrates_mammals/Homo_sapiens/GRCh38/seqs_for_alignment_pipelines/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bowtie_index.tar.gz) index provided by [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
 Please refer to the Bowtie2 [manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) for its installation instructions, if needed.
-This is the default Bowtie2 reference index and should be placed in `<name>/bowtie2`, as shown in the installation instructions.
+This is the default Bowtie2 reference index and should be placed in `FASTR/bowtie2`, as shown in the installation instructions.
 However, any index from any accessible directory can be used.
 ### Running FASTR
 Usage:
 ```